 Ali started her career, after graduating with a degree in politics, as a journalist at the Evening Echo newspaper in Ireland.
 She is a passionate women's rugby fan and campaigner, and runs the award-winning website Scrumqueens.com.
 She is also Director of Women's Rugby at her club Teddington and is a member of the RFU’s Rugby Growth Committee.

 A qualified engineer who also has a Master’s in Business Administration, Charles started at Sport England in 2008 from MDA Consulting where he was Chairman and CEO.

 He began his career at Jaguar before joining Sainsbury’s where he helped to develop Homebase stores and the Savacentre Hypermarkets as Project Manager.
 He progressed to become Director of Construction and Facilities.

 He was one of the founders of the Reading Construction Forum and led the team that developed the system of partnering in conjunction with Reading University.

-Lisa O'Keefe, Director of Insight
+Lisa O'Keefe, Executive Director of Insight

 Former Scottish rugby international Lisa O’Keefe joined Sport England’s south east office in 2000, having started her career in the Financial Sector.
 During her time at Sport England she held a variety of roles including Head of Sports Development, Head of Delivery, and Interim Regional Director before moving to Sport England’s national office in 2007 as Head of National Sport.
 In July 2008, she was appointed Director of Sport responsible for the design and implementation of the National Governing Body of Sport investment.